CarsonAT/CodeRepo/README.md

 I plan to try and update this with every assignment I get or any new project I think about creating.
 If it's large enough Ill make another repo for it instead with perhaps a link to it but Ill find out.

+Might work on some docker files to support running it with docker, but Ill need to get more familiar with docker to utilize it properly.